DataDink/Proxy/README.md

 A tiny System.Reflection.Emit based proxy solution

 This is an experimental single-class implementation.
-There is not tested for bugs or performance.
+This is not tested for bugs or performance.
 Use at your own risk.

 ### Usage
 =========